esgameco/youtube-upload-monetization/README.md

 ## Differences between this fork and the master

-This fork is meant to allow the use of monetization for videos, an ability which isn't included in other forks.
+This fork is meant to allow the use of monetization for videos-- an ability which isn't included in other forks.

 ## About
 Python script to upload videos on YouTube using Selenium